Whenever you’re typing on your Mac, you might have a sudden urge to add an emoji into what you’re trying to say.

-Although the Messages app already has a handy-dandy Emoji button built into the text field box, other apps throughout macOS aren’t as Emojified.
-In this tutorial, we’ll show you how to bring up the Emoji picker from anywhere on Mac where Emojis are supported.
+Although the Messages app already has a handy-dandy emoji button built into the text field box, other apps throughout macOS aren’t as Emojified.
+In this tutorial, we’ll show you how to bring up the Character Viewer from anyplace on Mac where emojis are supported.

-Emojis are a great way to express yourself in texting, but they’re also widely used in emails, notes to yourself, and more.
-For apps where a dedicated Emoji picker button isn’t displayed, you can use a simple keyboard shortcut on your Mac to display the Emoji picker and input any Emoji:
+Emojis are a great way to express yourself in texting, but you can also use them in emails, notes to yourself, and more.
+For apps where a dedicated emoji picker button isn’t displayed, you can use a simple emoji keyboard shortcut on Mac to show the Character Viewer and input any emoji:

-This keyboard shortcut brings up the following pop-up in any text field in OS X:
+This keyboard shortcut brings up the following pop-up in any text field.

-Using Emojis is a great way to spice up the mood in conversations or text being laid out in apps throughout macOS, whether it’s the Notes app, Mail app, or even to add to a photo in Pixelmator.
-Imbued with the knowledge of how to insert Emojis anywhere on your Mac, now you can have just a little bit more fun with them.
+Using emojis is a great way to spice up the mood in conversations or text in apps throughout macOS, whether it’s the Notes app, Mail app, or even to add to a photo in Pixelmator.
+With this emoji keyboard shortcut on Mac, you can now insert emojis anywhere to have just a little bit more fun with them.

 Do you use emojis in macOS often?
 Share in the comments or visit us on Twitter!